chitsanfei/review-screening-analyzer/README.md

 ---

-Thank you for your usage and support! 🌟
+Thank you for your use and support! 🌟